 Is it effective?

 There are a number of published research studies showing that the diet can be helpful in lowering weight and lowering blood glucose levels (in people with diabetes).
 However, these studies often have a larger drop-out rate (meaning most people can’t stick with a diet like this for long).
 No research has been carried out for more than a year.
 If this is something you want to try for a few months, there may be no harm, but it’s best to talk with your doctor and dietitian, especially if you have diabetes, as you may need some changes in your medications to reduce risk of hypoglycemia or other possible problems.

 What are some pros and cons?

 Pros: It’s popular.
 You will likely eat less and lose a little weight – short term.

 How do I learn more?

 A ketogenic diet for beginners: www.dietdoctor.com/low-carb/keto

-It is strongly recommended if you choose to try the Keto plan to talk with your doctor and dietitian.
+It is strongly recommended if you choose to try a very low carb or Keto plan to talk with your doctor and dietitian.